 Research indicates the average adult attention span is about 8 seconds.
 Yeah, we’re almost as bad as goldfish.
 With an unlimited supply of video content out there, there’s always something else to watch.
 So you’ve got to win the hearts of your viewers and do it before they click off in search of the next 8 seconds of gratification.

 According to AdAge, “if you have not fully engaged your audience after the first 30 seconds, you’ve likely lost 33% of your viewers, and after one minute, 45% of viewers have stopped watching.“ With the sheer information overload that exists on the internet today, people just don’t always have the time for a longer video.

 This doesn’t mean you shouldn’t be putting out long-form video content.
 It just means you’ve got to do it right.
 People don’t have all the time in the world to devote to longer videos, but they will give their attention to the brands they love.
 Because there is just so much content available, audiences can be picky, so you need to identify who you’re targeting and make them love you.

 It’s best not to bury the lead when it comes to video marketing content.
 Get to the point and make it quick.
-Even if they click off after a minute, they still will have absorbed the information you wanted them to.
+Even if viewers click away after a minute, they will have absorbed the information you wanted them to.

 If you’re doing a demonstration or another type of video that will take longer than the suggested limit for your platform, clearly tell viewers what they’re going to see as soon as possible.
 Set expectations.
 Try to avoid clickbait or false advertising.
 Use this technique to build credibility with your target demographic.